hhsheak/etch-a-sketch/README.md

 Done as part of the Odin Project.
+Done with JS, CSS (Flex) and HTML.